-It was back in January that the company released the Android 10 update for the Xiaomi Mi A2, with A2 Lite users still waiting in the queue.
-Xiaomi did release the source code for Android 10 earlier.
-And now, the Xiaomi Mi A3 Android 10 update has finally started rolling out to the users.
-The update is available over-the-air and you can check for it by going to ‘Settings’ > ‘System’ > ‘System update’ on your phone.
-The OTA weighs about 1.3 GB in size (1305 MB to be precise) and also carries the April 2020 security patch.
+It was back in January that the company released the Android 10 update for the Xiaomi Mi A2 and A2 Lite.
+Xiaomi did release the source code of Android 10 for the Mi A3 earlier, followed by the stable update in March this year.
+Ever since then, the phone has received monthly updates based on Android 10, the latest one being the April 2020 security update.
+The update is currently available over-the-air and you can check for it by going to ‘Settings’ > ‘System’ > ‘System update’ on your phone.

 Since OTA updates are rolled out in phases, it could take some time before the update is available for everyone.
 If you can’t wait and want to upgrade right now, then this article is here to help.
-Below, you can download Xiaomi Mi A3 Android 10 OTA update package and manually install it by following the instructions.
+Below, you will find download links of the OTA file and Fastboot ROM for the latest Android 10-based May 2020 security update and the instructions to manually install it.
 Now before you get to that, let’s take a quick look at what new features and changes this update brings.

 - 1 Android 10 for Xiaomi Mi A3 – New Features and Changes